hitsh95/DespeckleNet/readme.md

 ```

 ## Dataset preparing
 Here we provide representative despeckle image pairs over c666-1 datasets due to the limits of the upload file size.
-For the entire datasets and weights files, please feel free to contact us.
+For the entire datasets, please feel free to contact us.

 **For testing dataset, please put it on ../datasets/test/xxx**